Composite-Operator Scaling on Triadic Hypergraphs: Formation Transitions in Multi-Agent Architectures with Three-Body Coupling: The Pairwise Baseline

 On $\{-1,+1\}$ the following identity

 holds \emph{exactly}.
 Applying \eqref{eq:identity} to all three edges of $\tau$, and inserting into \eqref{eq:ham}, yields

 with the renormalized coupling and offset

+The reduction in \eqref{eq:hamred} is exact for the opinion sector of the Hamiltonian $H_\text{group}$ in the absence of the three-body coupling $\lambda_\tau$.
+The full COGENT$^{\textbf{3}}$ group Hamiltonian (see Eq.
+22 of~\cite{salazar2026}) includes an additional term $-\sum_\tau \lambda_\tau \prod_{a \in \tau} s_a$ that does not admit pairwise reduction.
+The pairwise Ising model is therefore the $\lambda_\tau = 0$ limit of the full theory.
+In the implementation, $\lambda_\tau / J = 1.0$, hence the three-body coupling is not perturbatively small.
+The pairwise model therefore serves as an analytically tractable baseline.
+Deviations from its predictions quantify the effect of the irreducible triadic interaction.

 The gradient term does not frustrate the system but cooperates with the alignment interaction, renormalizing $J$ upward by the amount $\gamma w$.
-The energy is thus exactly pairwise, with the triadic physics entering through the composite observable $\Pform$ rather than the Hamiltonian structure.
+The energy is thus exactly pairwise, with the triadic physics (within this baseline) entering through the composite observable $\Pform$ rather than the Hamiltonian structure.
 Equation~\eqref{eq:jeff} is \emph{exact} on the binary hypercube: the minimal triad maps exactly onto a renormalized Ising model, enabling analytical solution of the baseline mechanics before evaluation of the composite higher-order observables.
-No approximation is involved.
+No approximation is involved in the reduction from~\eqref{eq:ham} to~\eqref{eq:hamred} itself.